ayroblu/python-imports.vim/README.rst

 I had trouble making this work reliably, it couldn't find stdlib files, from imports, files in it's own repo and it jumped to other files etc.
-Instead I just use the taglist it was already generating with the source imports, find the most common one and call it a day, saying it's "good enough"
+Instead I just use the taglist it was already generating with the source imports, find the most common one and call it a day, saying it's "good enough".
+Cause you probably define every function just once, and reference it correctly more often than not in a mature codebase

+Cases that work for me:

+1. stdlib root: `import datetime`
+2. stdlib from: `from datetime import date`
+3. third party from: `from sqlalchemy import Column`
+4. third party from nested: `from sqlalchemy.sql import Select`
+4. first party from: `from my.package.module import name`

 I use macOS, `brew install ctags`, run this command for my tags:
-`rg --files | ctags --links=no -L-` and I also use `jedi-vim`.
+`rg --files | ctags --links=no -L-` and I also use `jedi-vim`, and after importing I sort imports with isort so it doesn't matter how it's imported

 Overview